EducationalTestingService/rsmtool/doc/who.rst

 RSMTool is designed to be customizable:

-1. The user can choose to either run all of the default analyses or select *only* the subset applicable to her particular study by changing the appropriate settings in a configuration file.
+1. The user can choose to either run all of the default analyses or select *only* the subset applicable to his particular study by changing the appropriate settings in a configuration file.

 2. RSMTool provides explicit support for adding :ref:`custom analyses <custom_notebooks>` to the report if the user has some analysis in mind that is not already provided by RSMTool.
 These analyses can then be automatically included in all subsequent experiments.